 The museum was officially opened in May 18th, 2008.
 It is situated in the 2-story annex of the Houston House, accessible from First Street, through the Garden of Houston House.

-There are 8 rooms with exhibits and hands-on activities relevant to our primary goal of expanding the horizons of our young people.
+There are 10 rooms with exhibits and hands-on activities relevant to our primary goal of expanding the horizons of our young people.
 To fulfill this goal the concentration is on four relevant domains, namely: earth, water, sky and man.

-ManThe ethnic room shows diversity of cultures, yet the inter-relatedness of man from his early beginnings to the present.
+The Ethnic Room shows diversity of cultures, yet the inter-relatedness of man from his early beginnings to the present.
 His adjustment to his environment is evident in photographs, beadwork, masks, tools and weapons.